Aleman778/d0020e-project/README.md

 https://wiki.ros.org/

 # LiDAR and SICK software
-SICK software can be found at: https://www.sick.com/se/sv/sopas-engineering-tool-2018/p/p367244

-Setting static IP for LiDAR sensor can provide a smoother developement .
+Setting static IP adress for the LiDAR sensor using SICK software can provide a smoother development.
+Which can be found at:

+https://www.sick.com/se/sv/sopas-engineering-tool-2018/p/p367244

+**NOTE:** It's recommended to use a network switch connecting the computers and sensor together.

 # Arrowhead Framework
 Installation guide for Arrowhead Framework (Java) can be found at: